gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 As you can see from the above timing diagram, the output toggles between high and low on every positive clock edge.
 This also can be considered a _divide-by-two_ device (i.e. the output signal is half the frequency of the input), and is the basis for many digital counters[^bib-learnaboutelectronics-d-type-flip-flops].
 Many of these could be connected in series, with the output of the first (`Q`) being connected to the input of the second (`CLK`).
 This would form a simple n-bit digital counter where n is the number of flip-flops in series.

+### Quadrature Detection Circuit

+This quadrature detection circuit is built entirely in hardware, and only uses one flip-flop.
+It is useful for detecting the direction that an encoder that outputs quadrature signals is spinning in.
+Potential applications include [BLDC motor control](/electronics/circuit-design/bldc-motor-control).
+This circuit can be built entirely in [reconfigurable PSoC on-chip logic](/programming/microcontrollers/psoc).

+When the encoder is spinning in one direction, the output will be logic high (1), when it is spinning in the opposite direction, it will be logic low (0).

+{{% figure src="quadrature-phase-detection-circuit.png" width="600px" caption="A simple quadrature phase detection circuit using a D flip-flop." %}}

+### Delay Circuit

+A simple delay circuit can be made just by chaining DQ flip-flops together in series (the output of one feeds the input of another).
+For every flip-flop, the signal will be delayed by one clock-cycle (assuming they all share the same clock source).

+{{% figure src="four-clock-cycle-delay-element-from-flipflops.png" width="800px" caption="A simple four clock-cycle delay element made from four DQ flip-flops.
+This can be used as a simple timer." %}}

+This can be used to make a simple timer.
+Obviously, a limitation is that a flip-flop is needed for every clock cycle of delay needed (try that with a 1000 clock cycle delay!).
+More advanced timers use binary encoding with the flip-flops to achieve a greater number of states for a lower number of flip-flops.

 ## References

 [^bib-eforu-flipflops]: ElectronicsForu (2017, Aug 16). _Basics and Overview of Flip Flops_.
 Retrieved 2021-10-19, from https://www.electronicsforu.com/technology-trends/learn-electronics/flip-flop-rs-jk-t-d.